andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 </blockquote>

-Despite the fact that the _audience_ claim is not specified or mandatory for access tokens specifying and validating the _audience_ claim of access tokens is strongly recommended by OAuth 2 & OIDC experts to avoid misusing access tokens for other resource servers.
+Despite the fact that the _audience_ claim is not specified or mandatory for access tokens specifying and validating the _audience_ claim of access tokens is strongly recommended to avoid misusing access tokens for other resource servers.
 There is also a new [draft specification](https://tools.ietf.org/html/draft-ietf-oauth-access-token-jwt) on the way to provide a standardized and interoperable profile as an alternative to the proprietary JWT access token layouts.

-So we should also validate that only those requests bearing access tokens containing the expected value of "library-service" in the _audience_ claim are successfully authenticated.
+So we should also validate that our resource server only successfully authenticates those requests bearing access tokens containing the expected value of "library-service" in the _audience_ claim.

 So let's create a new class _AudienceValidator_ in package _com.example.library.server.security_ with the following contents: